Radio / New Dynamic English

 - Office Romance: Max, who was a businessman, said that he met his wife Karen, a computer programmer, at his workplace.

 - Older Than They Look: Max is surprised to learn Larry had been working on the radio for 40 years because he looked so young.

 - Only Known by Their Nickname: Characters from the software were given last names, except for Kathy.

 - Opening Narration: In the radio show: "New Dynamic English is a basic English language course and an introduction to American people and culture."

-- Radio Drama: Its radio show looks more like a reality show but they're all made up.
+- Radio Drama: The radio show looks more like a reality series but with fictional characters.
 The Interludes are as close as it could be to a radio drama.

-- Talk Show: The Audio Adaptation counts as a fictional talk show, but it's not funny like a Spoof Talk Show.
+- Talk Show: The Audio Adaptation counts as a fictional talk show, but unlikea Spoof Talk Show, it's not funny.

 - Welcome Episode: Sort of.
 In the interlude after the first episode, Max gets greeted for joining Kathy and Larry to do the New Dynamic English radio show.

-- Working Through The Cold: During one episode, Kathy gets a cold, but it didn't affect the show whatsoever.
+- Working Through the Cold: Kathy gets a cold during one episode, but it didn't affect the show whatsoever.